bjango/Bjango-Templates/Help/Help.md

 You may wish to hide `Slices` while you’re working.
 This can be done in the bottom left side of the document window.

 ![](/Help/images/sketch-slices.png)

+The `All Icons` slice exports a single image of all the icons.

 -----